 “Bruce is well-respected throughout the NAIA and among athletic directors across the country for his strong advocacy for quality student athletic programs that lead in both academics and athletic performance,” stated Carroll College President Dr. Tom Evans.

-Parker spearheaded efforts to add four sports to Carroll’s athletic program over the past five years.
-The additions include women’s and men’s cross country and track and field, who both competed in the National Championships last year.
+Parker has spearheaded efforts to add six sports to Carroll’s athletic program over the past six years.
+The additions include women’s and men’s cross country and track and field, who both competed in the NAIA National Championships last year.
 Other accomplishments include record attendance at home athletic events, hosting numerous NAIA National Football playoff games, record-setting years with corporate fund raising, and funds generated by the Saints’ Athletic Association.
 Parker has exceeded the college’s expectations for fundraising by the athletic department and has taken strides towards initiating enhancements to athletic facilities on Carroll’s campus.
 Fighting Saints’ fans have enjoyed the new seating in the Carroll College PE Center gymnasium along with numerous other upgrades in the historic building, bringing it up to par with the championship caliber teams that play in it.
 Parker has also been involved in the community with numerous fund raising activities tied with Saints’ Athletics.
 Plans are underway for an artificial playing surface in Nelson Stadium as well as additional visitor seating and lights.